Azure/vm-scale-sets/preview/upgrade/autoextensionupgrade-doc.md

 ## Checking the status of an automatic extension upgrade

-To check the status of the most recent extension upgrade performed on your scale set using Azure PowerShell (4.4.1 or later):
+To check the status of the most recent rolling upgrade performed on your scale set using Azure PowerShell (4.4.1 or later):

 ```powershell
 Get-AzureRmVmssRollingUpgrade -ResourceGroupName rgname -VMScaleSetName vmssname